Dark mode is the new light mode. No seriously.

 On the other hand, for email developers and marketers who design HTML emails to match the look and feel of their website or app, this automatic color palette conversion poses serious issues.

-What are the actual effects of dark mode on email?
+What are the actual effects of dark mode for email?

 The impact of dark mode on Gmail — note the call to action on the yellow button.

-According to our friends at Litmus, there are three different ways an email may be rendered in dark mode:
+According to our friends at Litmus, there are three different ways dark mode emails may render: